aellas/Nextcord-Discord-Bot-Template/README.md

 + Edit `/json/configuration.json` and add your [token, prefix & owner_name]
 + Run project `python main.py`

-# Advanced Userinfo Command
+# Userinfo Command
-+ Upload the emojis located in `Misc/Emojis` and add each emoji to your discord server (bot must be in server to use)
++ Upload the emojis located in `misc/emojis` and add each emoji to your discord server (bot must be in server to use)
 + Grab each Emoji's ID, you can do this by using `\:early_supporter` which should give you something like this `<:early_supporter:1132376957959540757>`
 + Edit `cogs/random/userinfo.py` and edit this code
 ```python